 Best use: Backpacking, hiking, summer camping

 It comes with a soft-woven inner liner, durable and ripstop waterproof shell, a reinforced zipper and a cinch around the face to block windy drafts from coming in at night.
 This is a great lightweight option for backpackers and campers alike during those warm, summer nights.
 It’s also available at a very affordable price—perfect for beginner hikers who are testing the waters.

-Ozark Trail Everest Mummy Bag
+Ozark Trail Everest Sleeping Bag

 Dimensions: 9.9 x 9.9 x 17.5 inches